 If you would like a copy of a Decision Summary from 2011 or earlier, please contact AGCO Customer Service at firstname.lastname@example.org or 416-326-8700, or toll-free in Ontario at 1-800-522-2876.

-The Registrar of Alcohol, Gaming and Racing is always represented by experienced legal counsel or occasionally by a student-at-law supervised by experienced legal counsel.
-The Registrar´s Legal Counsel can be contacted by phone at 416-326-5531 or by fax at 416-326-5574.
+The Registrar is always represented by experienced legal counsel or occasionally by a student-at-law supervised by experienced legal counsel.
+The Registrar´s legal counsel can be contacted by email at email@example.com.

-If you do not have a representative, you can contact the Lawyer Referral Service (LRS) of the Law Society of Upper Canada at 416-947-3330 or 1-900-565-4577.
-LRS will provide the name of a lawyer in your area who will give you a free half hour consultation.
-A $6.00 fee for the referral is charged directly to your phone bill.
+If you do not have a representative, you can contact the Lawyer Referral Service (LRS) of the Law Society of Ontario.
+LRS will provide the name of a lawyer in your area who will give you a free consultation of up to a half hour.
 LRS is not connected with Legal Aid Ontario.
 To find out whether you qualify for Legal Aid assistance, call 1-800-668-8258.